Jabolol/portfolio/README.md

 - Showcases some of my latest projects and skills.
 - Built using Deno, a modern runtime for JavaScript and TypeScript.
-- Styled using Tailwind CSS To create a sleek and responsive design.
+- Styled using Tailwind CSS to create a sleek and responsive design.
 - Coded with TypeScript, to write clean and maintainable code.

 # getting started